KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 3.2.2 xrCreateReferenceSpace
 ============================

 Now that OpenXR know what the user should see, we need to tell OpenXR from where should the user by seeing.
-This is where the referene space comes in.
+This is where the reference space comes in.

 .. literalinclude:: ../build/openxr/include/openxr/openxr.h
 	:language: cpp